BhaveshChand/bathymetry/README.md

 I did this project as Summer Intern at Indian Institute of Remote Sensing, ISRO.

-This is implentation of a software that is able to extract water depth and albedo information in coastal regions ,using Stumpf's Algorithm on LandSat satellite imagery.
+This is implentation of a software that is able to extract water depth and albedo information in coastal regions ,using Lyzenga's Algorithms on LandSat satellite imagery.